krusynth/digitalpolicy/content/_policies/hiring.md

 Due to the large difficulties the government has experienced in hiring technology talent, the @USDS worked with @OPM to create [a new hiring process](https://www.usds.gov/projects/smeqa) that would better assess candidates for technology-related positions.
 Any federal agency can use this modified process today.
 There are a few noteworthy changes in this process:

+1. Resumes are often capped at 2-5 pages to eliminate the need for long lists of information in "government format" resumes.
-1. Instead of having HR staff review resumes for keywords, the hiring manager and other designated SMEs can review the resumes to see if they meet the requirements.
+2. Instead of having HR staff review resumes for keywords, the hiring manager and any designated SMEs can review the resumes to see if they meet the requirements.
+3. A structured interview (and a written assessment, if desired and applicable) is conducted after resume review in order to determine whether a candidate is qualified to be placed on the hiring certificate(s).
-2. Any veterans preference or other relevant service points are added at the _end_ of the evaluation process, rather than the _beginning_ in the standard process.
+4. Any veterans preference or other relevant service points are added at the _end_ of the evaluation process after candidates are placed on the hiring certificates, rather than the _beginning_ in the standard process.

 ## Job Series